The WorldWide Decision and HIPs

-The Worldwide Decision starts on the 1st January of the year and the duration of actions under this decision is maximum 24 months.
+The Worldwide Decision starts on the 1st January of the year.

 This Decision is revised two times a year (in principles on May and September) and its amount can be increased accordingly to the needs on the grounds and accordingly to the availability of money of the operational reserve of the current year.

 Worldwide Decision CONTENTS